Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 The main function to note here is the `facet_geo()` function which allows you to specify how the facets are laid out geometrically.
 There are currently 64 grids from all over the world available in the package and you specify them using the `grid` argument.
 Like before I'll also set up the colors for each region and plot.
 The `use_direct_label` argument in `gghighlight()` is used to specify whether you want the labels added on the plot (TRUE) or in the legend (FALSE).

+(10/23/18 NOTE: I made a PR to fix the positioning of the Tochigi, Gunma, and Ibaraki prefectures in the geofacets grid a few weeks back but I still haven't gotten back a response so I'll just change it by hand below.
+Thanks to Tom for originally pointing this out on Twitter!)

 ``` r
 # Fix issue of grid dataframe not recognizing the facetted variable name:
 pref_names <- j_temp_map_stations_df %>%